dpplweb/dppl-content/_posts/sara/0430-01-01-reading-clubs-and-awards.md

 [Join our Monarch Club]() [needs link to Feedback Form].
 For children in Kindergarten - 3rd grade who do not already participate in a Monarch program at school.
 Help select the next winner of the [Monarch Reades' Choice Award](http://www.islma.org/monarch.htm).
 Read or listen to at least five of the [nominated books](http://www.islma.org/grantWinners/bluestem14List.pdf) to be eligible to vote for your favorite in February.

 ##Reading Patch Club (for preschool - 8th grade)
-Earn embroidered patches in a variety of categories and genres
+Earn embroidered patches in a variety of categories and genres.